Logo

 5. Not only are your income streams or withdrawals tax-free, but so is all the growth in the account.
 For this reason, we often encourage clients to convert the assets with the most perceived upside potential.
 For example, this can include silver, cryptos, aggressive growth stocks, etc.

-What is the 5 Year Rule with Roth IRA’s?
-(Actually, there are three 5-year rules)
+• What is the 5 Year Rule with Roth IRA’s?

 1. Earnings on your contributions (and you must be age 59 ½ or older to avoid a 10% penalty).